 IBM announced on Monday that it is joining the OpenOffice community, pledging to contribute recently developed Lotus Notes code and other resources to the eight-year-old open source software project.
-The move comes
+The move comes despite recent statements that it had no plans to officially work with OpenOffice in the near future.

 Started by Sun Microsystems Inc. in 2000, OpenOffice is an open source office suite that backers hope will one day knock the ever-present and proprietary Microsoft Office from its lofty perch.